12. Logical Replication

 - Section 12.2: Details the internal startup process of logical replication.

-- Sections 12.3 and 12.4: Examine the architecture and functionality of the ReorderBuffer, a central component in managing logical replication.
+- Sections 12.3 - 12.4: Examine the architecture and functionality of the ReorderBuffer, a central component in managing logical replication.

 - Section 12.5: Explains pgoutput, the default pluggable plugin used to decode WAL data and populate the ReorderBuffer.

-- Section 12.6: Describes the mechanisms for constructing replication messages from the ReorderBuffer for sending to the subscriber.
+- Section 12.6: Describes the mechanisms for constructing replication messages from the ReorderBuffer to send to the subscriber.

 - Section 12.7: Analyzes the internal operations and message-handling logic of the subscriber’s apply worker.